Degree RequirementMSN or DNP

 • A minimum of 2,000 hours of APRN pediatric developmental, behavioral, and mental health (DBMH) clinical experience within the last three years

-• A new requirement was added for 2018: either one graduate-level DBMH course of at least two credits or 30 hours of DBMH continuing education in the last three years
+• A new requirement was added as of 2018: either one graduate-level DBMH course of at least two credits or 30 hours of DBMH continuing education in the last three years

 Licensure and certification are different.
 Certification means the PMHNP is competent to perform care in a psychiatric setting; licensure means they are legally permitted to practice in their state of residence.
 State nursing boards list the requirements for testing and can vary from state to state.
 The certified psychiatric nurse practitioner can, after meeting the specified requirements, apply to the state board for licensure.
 Read more for further clarity on psychiatric nurse certifications.